Tim Mullen (drummer)

-Tim Mullen is an American rock drummer.
-He was the member of the well known metal band- Himsa from 2000 to 2003.
-Mullen joined the Seattle punk rock band, Sledgeback in the year 2009.
+Tim Mullen is an American drummer who is a member of the Seattle punk band Sledgeback.
+He previously was a member of the metalcore band Himsa from 2000 to 2003.

-Musical career
+Career

-Tim Mullen was a member of Seattle heavy metal outfit, Himsa.
-He accomplished several US and European tours as member of the band, supporting acts like Lamb of God, Avenged Sevenfold, AFI and Hatebreed.
-Tim Mullen departed Himsa in 2004 and has not played in a notable project until February 2009, when he joined Sledgeback.
+Mullen was a member of Seattle metalcore outfit Himsa.
+He accomplished several U.S. and European tours as member of the band, supporting acts like Lamb of God, Avenged Sevenfold, AFI, and Hatebreed.
+He departed Himsa in 2004 and did not play in a notable project until February 2009 when he joined the punk rock band Sledgeback.

 Equipment

-Tim Mullen uses Gretsch Drums, Zildjian Cymbals, Tama Hardware, Remo Heads, and Promark Sticks.
+Mullen uses Gretsch Drums, Zildjian Cymbals, Tama Hardware, Remo Heads, and Promark Sticks.